Exploring Large Language Models for Detecting Mental Disorders: Introduction

 \section{Introduction}

 The problem of detecting mental disorders and patient emotions through text analysis and machine learning has been of increasing interest to researchers over the past decade~\citep{graham2019artificial, zhang2022natural, calixto2022natural, mayer2024predicting}.
 In fact, advances in data science and natural language processing methods offer promising opportunities for screening, monitoring, early detection, and prevention of negative outcomes of mental disorders.
 Although there are studies that work with interviews~\citep{morales2016speech, ringeval2017avec} and offline texts~\citep{lynn2018clpsych, stankevich2019predicting}, in most cases the material for such research comes from social media~\citep{guntuku2017detecting, garg2023mental}.
-These studies tend to focus on but are not limited to, conditions such as depression, anxiety, stress, suicidality, post-traumatic stress disorder, and anorexia.
+These studies tend to focus on, but are not limited to, conditions such as depression, anxiety, stress, suicidality, post-traumatic stress disorder, and anorexia.
 Unsurprisingly, the methods considered for predicting mental state from text fell into traditional machine learning, using hand-crafted linguistic features, and various forms of deep learning~\citep{zhang2022natural}.
-The deep learning approach is often more accurate, especially when there are enough data samples, while traditional machine learning produces more interpretative results.
+The deep learning approach is often more accurate, especially when there are enough data samples, while traditional machine learning produces more interpretable results.

 In this paper, we compare the performance of linguistic features, encoder-based models, and large language models (LLMs) on the task of identifying mental disorders.
 We consider two types of mental states, depression and anxiety, and several datasets in Russian that differ in text format and in the way a pathology is detected.

-We are particularly interested in evaluating the performance on the essay dataset because it consists of texts written by patients with clinically diagnosed depression and texts written by volunteers who were considered healthy~\citep{stankevich2019predicting}.
-It is worth pointing out the problem of dividing data into texts written by people with a certain mental pathology.
-In most cases, social media-based studies use self-report, affiliation, or questionnaire data to determine mental health status.
-However, there is a lack of work using clinically validated data, which can vary widely~\citep{chancellor2020methods, ernala2019methodological}.
-We believe that verified training data from essays can significantly contribute to building models for the social media domain.
+To the best of our knowledge, this is the first comprehensive study on mental disorder detection in Russian texts, involving a wide range of techniques, including LLMs.